inaciomorais/STM8_Anti-tamper_UID/README.md

 If we try to download the generated firmware directly to a second STM8S103 MCU it will not execute the main code due to UID inconsistency.

+UID - Unique ID - 96-bit unique key for each device

 UID.c - Unique ID to EEPROM